 The company is a fully-fledged part of the KORADO Group with production very similar to that of the parent company - production of steel panel radiators and bathroom radiators.
-KORADO Bulgaria currently covers markets of: Romania, Ukraine, Hungary, France, Greece, Tunisia, Bosnia and Herzegovina and of course domestic market.
+KORADO Bulgaria currently covers markets of: Romania, Ukraine, Hungary, France, Greece, Cyprus, Tunisia, Bosnia and Herzegovina and of course domestic market.
 A significant portion of production is traded through the distribution channels of the parent company.

-In 2017, the Company increased its share capital by 4,389,538 ordinary shares, which are registered as freely-transferable voting shares with a nominal value of BGN 1 per each.
+In 2017, the company increased its share capital by 4,389,538 ordinary shares, which are registered as freely-transferable voting shares with a nominal value of BGN 1 per each.
 This increase was realized from the original share premium.
-The shares were distributed to existing shareholders in a ratio of 2:1 (one new for each existing shares).
-The company met requirements
+The shares were distributed to existing shareholders in a ratio of 2:1 (one new for every two existing shares).
+The company met requirements for

-LICON HEAT, s. r. o. - A company with many years of tradition in the production of panel radiators has been incorporated into the KORADO Group in 2013.
+LICON HEAT s. r. o. - A company with many years of tradition in the production of panel radiators has been incorporated into the KORADO Group in 2013.
 The production is realized in an easily accessible production plant, in the industrial zone "Sever" in Liberec.
 The existing product offer is gradually being upgraded and expanded to meet the increasing customers' demands for both functionality and design.

 ThermWet, s. r. o. - is the youngest member of the KORADO Group, joining in 2018.
 KORADO, a.s. perceives and actively responds to changes in HVAC (Heating, ventilation, and air conditioning) and, thanks to the acquisition of ThermWet s.r.o., has expanded its offer by central ventilation systems.
-ThermWet, s.r.o. is a small company, but in conjunction with
+ThermWet, s.r.o. is a small company, but in conjunction with receivables of this subsidiary, this company has been inactive.

-KORADO U. K. Limited - is a trading company, which was purchased in 1998.
-The company is currently not involved in any activity.
+KORADO U. K. Limited - is a trading company that was acquired in 1998.
+This company currently has no business.